Simon-He95/simon-code-runner/README.md

 </p>
 <p align="center"> English | <a href="./README_zh.md">简体中文</a></p>

-`simon-code-runner` provides direct execution buttons for ts and js files, ts uses esno, js uses node
+`simon-code-runner` provides direct execution buttons for ts and js files, using bun to execute code

 vscode-starter is a template for quickly creating a vscode plug-in project.
 It can help you quickly create a vscode plug-in project, allowing you to focus on plug-in development.